Clay Bricks vs Sandcrete Blocks in Ghana — Full Cost, Durability & Climate Comparison

 Resale premium

 The Ghana secondary housing market is starting to differentiate materials.
-Clay brick builds command a 8–15% resale premium in Accra, Kumasi, and Takoradi upper-tier neighbourhoods.
+Clay brick can signal higher build quality in upper-tier neighbourhoods.
 Sandcrete is priced as default stock.

 This gap is widening as awareness grows.
 Buyers who know the difference will pay for it.
 Buyers who don't are increasingly being advised by architects and agents who do.